ritaalmeida96/ritaalmeida96/README.md

 <h2>About Me</h2>
 <hr>
-<p>🌱 My name is Rita Almeida (@ritaalmeida96), and I'm currently transitioning into a role as a Software Engineer in Test.
+<p>🌱 My name is Rita Almeida (@ritaalmeida96), and I'm currently transitioning into a role as a Junior Software Engineer in Test.
 My journey in programming began during high school when I pursued a professional course to become a Computer Systems Programming technician.
-During this time, I gained experience in various programming languages, including Portugol (algorithms), Pascal, C++, C#, Java, Python, JavaScript, HTML, and CSS.</p>
+During this time, I gained experience in various programming languages, including Portugol (algorithms), C++, C#, Java, Python, JavaScript, HTML, and CSS.</p>

 <h2>Interests and Expertise</h2>
 <hr>
 <p>👀 While I thoroughly enjoy software testing, my ultimate goal is to bridge the gap between testing and development by becoming a proficient test automation engineer.
-I'm focused on using C# with Playwright to automate tests and improve software quality.
-I believe that combining my testing expertise with programming skills will enable me to contribute to robust and efficient software development processes.</p>
+I've completed a Test Automation Academy where I learned about various aspects of test automation, including planning, designing, and executing automated tests, as well as selecting automation tools and approaches.
+I'm proficient in Python and Java and have experience with automation frameworks like Selenium WebDriver and Cypress.
+I'm also familiar with Agile methodologies and DevOps concepts, including CI/CD pipelines with Jenkins and GitLab-runner.</p>

 <h2>Projects</h2>
 <hr>
-<p>💞️ To enhance my programming skills further, I'm currently working on projects with the guidance of Codecademy.
-This platform allows me to refresh my memory on various programming languages and explore different aspects of software development.
+<p>💞️ To enhance my programming skills further, I've worked on several projects in Python and Java.
+We utilized Git, Jenkins, and Docker to implement CI/CD pipelines, and I gained experience in full end-to-end automation testing of websites using Selenium, Cucumber, and Playwright.
 Stay tuned for some exciting projects coming up!</p>

 <h2>Skills Stack</h2>